palantir/gradle-baseline/README.md

 - `StreamOfEmpty`: Stream.of() should be replaced with Stream.empty() to avoid unnecessary varargs allocation.
 - `RedundantMethodReference`: Redundant method reference to the same type.
 - `AssertjPrimitiveComparison`: Prefer using AssertJ fluent comparisons over logic in an assertThat statement.
+- `ExceptionSpecificity`: Prefer more specific catch types than Exception and Throwable.

 ### Programmatic Application